 New York hasn't permitted fracking since the DEC began its environmental impact review in 2008 amid concerns that the technology, which injects chemically treated water at high pressure into a well to fracture shale and release gas, could threaten drinking water supplies and have other adverse impacts.

 The New York Times last week quoted administration sources as saying Cuomo was considering allowing a limited number of fracked shale gas wells in parts of Broome, Chemung, Chenango, Steuben and Tioga counties, and only in communities that expressed support for it.
-Numerous communities have passed bans or moratoriums on drilling, but none are in the targeted area.

 "We do not want to be the sacrifice zone for fracking," Sue Rapp, of the Broome County town of Vestal, said at the demonstration Wednesday in the Capitol's ornately carved stone Great Western Staircase.
 Rapp heads a community group that has gathered more than 2,000 signatures on a petition asking the Vestal Town Board to enact a fracking ban.
 A group of pro-drilling landowners is pressuring the board to pass a resolution welcoming the industry.